12 Fun Ways to Practice Handwriting with Preschoolers

 - Have your older children (5+) write out a shopping list

-- Draw letters outside with sidewalk chalk
+- Draw outside with sidewalk chalk

 - Make letters with glue and cotton balls (draw the letter in glue on a piece of construction paper, then place the cotton balls on top to form each letter)